 - Vollubilis: Take a daytrip to the historic Roman city of Vollubis near Meknes.

-- Tip: The Line 16 bus runs from Fes Airport to the city centre every hour from 07:00h to 19:00h.
+- Tip: To save on transport, the Line 16 bus runs from the airport to the city center every hour between 07:00 and 19:00.

-Getting around in Fes
+Getting Around in Fes

 Once you’re there, the main things to do in Fes are within walkable distance in the city.
-To explore outside of Fes, the best way to get around is to rent a car.

-Where to eat / Restaurants in Fes, Morocco
+Where To Eat: Restaurants in Fes, Morocco

 Fes is one of our favourite Moroccan cities for cheap local eats.
-There are designated ‘food streets’ in the medina with food markets, sweets and pastries.
+There are designated ‘food streets’ in the Medina with food markets, sweets and pastries.

-Though there is an abundance of tourist-friendly restaurants and cafes in Fes offering the typical Moroccan fare of Tagines and couscous along with fusion-dishes and more.
+Plus, there is an abundance of tourist-friendly restaurants and cafes in Fes offering the typical Moroccan fare of Tagines and couscous along with fusion-dishes and more.

 - Abdullah The & Café: A small retreat from the bustle of the medina and the perfect spot to experience a traditional mint tea ritual.